The Vanguard Group: Growth of company

-Environmental impacts

-In March 2021, Vanguard joined over 70 asset managers, aiming to have companies within their portfolios to achieve net-zero emissions by 2060, a goal that parallels the Paris Agreement.
-Climate and Indigenous advocates felt optimistic about this development, but stressed the issue that Vanguard must also stop investing in companies that engage in deforestation, fossil fuel extraction, and environmental degradation.
-In line with their sustainability efforts, Vanguard has put out a number of statements aimed at tackling climate change within their portfolios and the world at large.
-Despite these statements, the company continues to have companies within their investor portfolios that contribute to fossil fuel production and the furtherance of climate change, such as ENAP Sipetrol, China National Petroleum Corporation (CPNC), and Petroamazonas.

-In terms of financial involvement, Vanguard held at least $86 billion in coal in 2021, making them the world's number one investor in the industry.
-Additionally, according to Amazon Watch, in the same year, the company held $2.6 billion in debt and $9.6 billion in equities for oil companies currently working within the Amazon rainforest.

-Recent
+1999–present

 Bogle retired from Vanguard as chairman in 1999 when he reached the company's mandatory retirement age of 70 and he was succeeded by John J. ("Jack") Brennan.
 In February 2008, F. William McNabb III became President and in August 2008, he became CEO.
-Both of Bogle's successors expanded Vanguard's offerings beyond the index mutual funds that Bogle preferred, in particular into exchange traded funds (ETFs) and actively managed funds.
+Both of Bogle's successors expanded Vanguard's offerings beyond the index mutual funds that Bogle preferred, in particular into ETFs and actively managed funds.
 Some of Vanguard's actively-managed funds predate Bogle's retirement however (their healthcare stock fund began in 1984).
 Bogle had been skeptical of ETFs as they trade mid-day like single stocks while mutual funds trade on a single price at day's end.
 He believed buy and hold investors could make good use of ETFs tracking broad indices, but thought ETFs had potentially higher fees due to the bid ask spread, could be too narrowly specialized, and worried anything that could be traded mid-day would be traded mid-day, potentially reducing investor returns.

-In May 2017 Vanguard launched a fund platform in the United Kingdom.
+In May 2017, Vanguard launched a fund platform in the United Kingdom.
 In July 2017, it was announced that McNabb would be replaced as chief executive officer by chief investment officer Mortimer J. Buckley, effective January 1, 2018.
 McNabb remains at the company as chairman.

-In 2020, Vanguard rolled out a digital adviser and began building up an investment team in China.
+In 2020, Vanguard launched a digital adviser and began building up an investment team in China.
 In October 2020, Vanguard returned about $21 billion in managed assets to government clients in China due to concerns about legal compliance, staffing and profitability.
-In response to its China investments, the Financial Times reported that the nonprofit group Coalition for a Prosperous America criticized Vanguard for "acting as a pipeline through which US investment dollars are being funneled into Chinese military companies and corporations sanctioned over human rights abuses."
+Vanguard ceased operations in China in November 2023, after facing criticism from a US protectionist lobbying group.